kkconaty23/PintFinder/README.md

 ---
 ## Intended Users

--People above the age of 21: Those above the legal drinking age in America -Guinness fans: Drinkers who are people who order Guinness when going out to a bar -Social Media Users: People who use social media both post online and view other people's content
+- People above the age of 21: Those above the legal drinking age in America
+- Guinness fans: Drinkers who are people who order Guinness when going out to a bar
+- Social Media Users: People who use social media both post online and view other people's content

 ---